-All staff must be trained to deal with these allegations and how to make a referral to the relevant authorities such as the police.
-There is additional guidance available for allegations about online abuse at the UKCCIS sexting advice document.
+All staff are trained to deal with these incidents, including making a referral to the relevant agency and the police There is additional guidance available for allegations about online abuse at the UKCCIS sexting advice document.

 KCSIE is very clear that any allegation regarding sexual violence and / or sexual harassment is not acceptable and will not be tolerated.
 Allegations should not be passed off by any party as "Banter" "Part of growing up" or "having a laugh".